HS1 instances (

 For more information about the hardware specifications for each Amazon EC2 instance type, see Amazon EC2 Instances.

 HS1 instances support both instance store and Amazon EBS root device volumes.
 However, even when using an Amazon EBS-backed instance, primary data storage is provided by the hard disk drives in the instance store.
 Like other instance store volumes, these instance store volumes persist only for the life of the instance.
-Therefore, when you stop an instance (when using an Amazon EBS-backed root volume), your application persists, but your production data in the instance store does not persist.
 For more information about instance store volumes, see Amazon EC2 Instance Store.

 If you plan to run an HS1 instance in a steady state for long periods of time, we recommend that you zero the hard disks first for improved performance.
 This process can take as long as six hours to complete.